 Grant Writing: Over $2,000,000 awarded in federal, state, and foundation grants

-Chosen by the Governor of Indiana, Eric Holcombe, as a "courageous, thoughtful, diverse and disruptive thinker" to sit on the FSSA 211 steering committee
+Chosen by the former Governor of Indiana, Eric Holcombe, as a "courageous, thoughtful, diverse and disruptive thinker" to sit on the FSSA 211 steering committee

 Former board member of the Indiana Coalition Against Domestic Violence and HUD Coordinated Entry Steering Committee